Pingometer helps you gain instant insights into your website’s availability and performance.

 Set the Provider Type as “Custom Postback URL (Webhook)”.

-Enter the name of the integration and paste the link copied earlier under URL.
-Save.
+Enter the name of the integration and paste the link copied earlier under URL and Save.

 Click on Monitoring on the menu.
 Under Monitoring, click on Check and “Add New”.

 Enter the name of check and set the “Check Interval”.

 Set the “check type” as the application for which we are monitoring.
 In this case, we set the check type as “API” and then select the locations for which we are monitoring.